RolandTheHero/Embershard/README.md

 ## Former Commands
 The following commands were removed.

-`/set [policy]` Set your Raid Policy to the supplied `policy` argument.
+`/set (message)` Set your Raid Policy to the supplied `message` argument.
+If the `message` argument is not supplied, this will clear your policy instead.
 This command was removed in favour of editing policies through the `/view` command's Edit button.

 `/gold (amount)` View the gold leaderboard.
 If the `amount` integer parameter is specified, updates your gold amount with the new value instead.
 This command was removed after the introduction of Guilds because gold tracking can now be done in-game.